 The factors contributing to this decline are many.
 The three lowest overwintering populations on record have been recorded in the last 10 years.
-This includes the all time low of 1.92 hectares (4.74 acres) recorded last winter.
+This includes the all-time low of 0.67 hectares recorded last winter.
 Three times (2002, 2004, 2010) in the last decade massive Pacific weather systems have moved into central Mexico in January and February.
 Each of these events resulted in heavy rain, often accompanied by hail, high winds, or freezing temperatures that devastated the monarch overwintering populations (for details see Status of the Population accounts in the Monarch Watch Blog).
 Mortality from these events ranged from 50 % (2010) to 80% (2002).
 Winter is the dry season in central Mexico and storms of this severity are an unusal and recent development.
 Illegal logging and a recent outbreak of bark beetles*, continue to erode the integrity of the oyamel forests in which the monarchs overwinter.
 Many lines of research by Lincoln Brower and his colleagues have demonstrated the importance of maintaining the integrity of the forest canopy for successful overwintering by monarchs.

 Loss of habitat in the summer breeding grounds is another factor that could be contributing to the decline in monarch numbers.
 We are losing 6,000 acres of potential monarch/pollinator habitat a day in the United Stated due to development (2.2 million acres per year).
 The losses of habitat due the adoption of glyphosate tolerant corn and soybeans in the last 10 years amount to at least 100 million acres.
 The conversion of 7 million acres of Conservation Reserve Program (CRP) land to crops for the production of biofuels adds to the total.
 In all, we estimate the loss of habitat to be 147 million acres since Monarch Watch was started in 1992 – an area 4 times the state of Illinois.